leon4rd/test/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!